 Whether grown shrubby or tall, the simple pomegranate tree is a rewarding fruit tree for the garden.
-It isn't fussy about soil and will happily grow in heavy clay, fill soil of unknown type, or very alkaline soil.
+It isn't fussy about soil and will happily grow in heavy clay, fill soil of unknown type, or very alkaline soil, generally starting as bare-root trees, potted trees, or as rooted cuttings.
 Once the tree is established, it requires little care and is fairly pest resistant.
-It is a perfect fruit tree for USDA growing zones 7-10.
+It is a perfect fruit tree for USDA growing zones 7–10.

 Some common backyard varieties include:

-- Wonderful Pomegranate: This quintessential inland California backyard pomegranate tree has tart-sweet fruit and excellent garden habits.
+This quintessential inland California backyard pomegranate tree has tart-sweet fruit and excellent garden habits.
 It is particularly fond of alkaline soil and water and doesn't mind being ignored for much of the year.
-Fruit starts to set in early spring, continuing to late spring, and ripens in September to October.
+Fruit starts to set in early spring, continuing into late spring, and ripens in September to October.